cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

   - If the return value is "truthy," the element is selected.
   - if the return value is "falsey," the element is not selected.
 - The return value of `select` is a new collection containing all the selected elements.
-- When working with `select` it’s important to always be aware of the return value of the block.
+- When working with `select` it's important to always be aware of the return value of the block.
   - For example: the following will always return an empty array because puts returns `nil`.

 ```ruby